dozius/triple-cheese-themes/readme.md

 Triple Cheese seems to have a bug where the default size is not saved.
 Fortunately you can manually edit the preference.

-1. Locate the theme directory on your PC.
+1. Locate the support directory on your PC.

-    * Windows: `<install-dir>/TripleCheese.data/Support/Themes/`
+    * Windows: `<install-dir>/TripleCheese.data/Support/`
-    * Mac: `/Library/Application Support/u-he/Themes/`
+    * Mac: `/Library/Application Support/u-he/`

 2. Open the file `com.u-he.TripleCheese.Preferences.txt` in a text editor.